ajdhole/CarND-MPC-Controller-P5/README.md

 * ψt - the current heading angle/ direction heading of the vehicle
 * vt - the current speed/ velocity of the vehicle.

+To check the difference between current vehicle position and desired vehicle position we have defined two errors 1) Cross Track Errors and 2) Orientation Error

+1) Cross Track Errors(CTE)
+We can express CTE, the error between the center of the road and the vehicle's position as the cross track error:

+cte(t+1) = cte(t)+vt∗sin(eψt)∗dt

+In this case cte(t) can be expressed as the difference between the line and the current vehicle position y.
+Assuming the reference line is a 1st order polynomial f:

+cte(t) =f(xt)−yt

+If we substitute cte(t)back into the original equation the result is:

+cte(t+1) = f(xt)−yt+(vt∗sin(eψt)∗dt)

+2) Orientation Error

+Oriantation error is modelled as eψ(t+1) = ψt−ψdest+(vt/Lf∗δt∗dt)

 ---

 ## Dependencies